kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Select manually
 ---------------

-We select samples manually from each cluster using function ``train_test_split_manual_from_idx``.
+We select samples manually from each cluster using function ``TrainTestSelect.manual``.
 Let's request 4, 5, 10 and 2 samples from clusters 1, 2, 3 and 4 respectively.
 The sampling dictionary will thus have to be: ``sampling_dictionary={0:4, 1:5, 2:10, 3:2}``.
 Note that the function will still select those samples randomly from each cluster.
 We should also change ``sampling_type`` to ``'number'`` so that samples are selected on number and not percentage basis.

 .. code:: python